18F/dashboard/README.md

 Also in the list below, lines that start with `#` are there to explain the data field below them and the specific way the data field's content must appear (when applicable).
-(They are commented out, i.e., not part of the actual code).
+(They are commented out, i.e., not part of the actual code.)
 Some fields require data to be described in lists with `-` marks, and those fields have a `-` mark after the field's name.